Why Are Buildings In The Cyclades Painted Blue And White?

 Why are buildings in the Cyclades painted blue and white?

-However, the real reason behind Cycladic architecture color scheme wasn’t exactly a decision based on aesthetics.
+However, the real reason behind this Cycladic architecture color scheme wasn’t exactly a decision based on aesthetics.
 In fact, the reason is a lot more mundane.

 Whitewashed windmills Mykonos